Skip to main content

 Besides Direct/Regular, every fund also offers Growth and IDCW (Income Distribution cum Capital Withdrawal) options.

-• No payouts — all gains stay invested
+• + All gains stay invested and compound

-• Tax advantage — no tax until you sell
+• + Tax-efficient — no tax until you sell

-• Periodic payouts to your bank account (quarterly, monthly, etc.)
+• - Periodic payouts to your bank account

-• After payout, NAV drops by the payout amount
+• - NAV drops by the payout amount each time

-• Tax disadvantage — payouts are taxed as income in the year received
+• - Payouts taxed as income in the year received

 Why IDCW is Misleading